DaniNedo/daninedo.github.io/_posts/2019-08-03-assemblylanguage.md

 ...80240035205007...
 ```
 It is worth mentioning that some instructions don't have the address explicitly
-indicated in the HEX file.
+indicated in the hex file.
 The lengh of the previous instruction serves as the address
 offset in that case.
 For example for the next instruction on the same line:
 ```
 ...901A5005...